sodadata/docs/soda/new-documentation.md

 * Added an [example DAG]({% link soda-core/orchestrate-scans.md %}#example-dag) for using Soda with Airflow PythonOperator.
 * Added [Tips and best practices for SodaCL]({% link soda/quick-start-sodacl.md %}#tips-and-best-practices-for-sodacl) documentation.
 * Expanded [For each]({% link soda-cl/for-each.md %}) documentation with optional configurations and examples.
+* Published a new [Quick start for Soda Cloud (Preview)]({% link soda/quick-start-sodacloud.md %}) that outlines how to use preview features in Soda Cloud to connect to a data source, then write a new agreement for stakeholder approval.

 #### August 11, 2022